-The Lab Safety pages provide department-specific information on Environment, Health, and Safety (EHS) issues for members of the MIT Department of Materials Science and Engineering, excluding those members working in Building 13 who fall under the MRL EHS program.
+The Lab Safety pages provide department-specific information on Environment, Health, and Safety (EHS) issues for people working in MIT Department of Materials Science and Engineering spaces, excluding those members working in Building 13 who fall under the MRL EHS program.

 For more information relating to EHS, please contact the EHS Coordinator for DMSE, Mary Lindstrom (email@example.com, x4-8161, 56-341d).
 Mary serves as the liaison between the department and MIT's EHS office and is a valuable resource for safety-related matters.
 She should be contacted any time EHS questions arise.